mshash8/movie-chatbot-rilla/README.md

 ## Limitations
-- **Dynamic Query Handling**: The need to dynamically handle asbtract queries indicates potential gaps in the static Cypher query templates.
-The predefined queries (few-shot examples) need to be more verbose and all-encompassing.
+- **Dynamic Query Handling**: The need to dynamically handle abstract queries provides excellent flexibility, but the solution can be brittle and inconsistent, sometimes generating imprecise Cypher statements.
+- **Few-shot Prompting**: Adding several examples to the set of predefined queries (few-shot examples) can improve the robustness of the chatbot but comes at the cost of increased latency.
+A potential improvement could involve including only relevant examples to the query using a similarity search.
-- **Error Handling and Logs**: Adding more robust error handling and logging can help in diagnosing why certain queries fail and how the generated queries look like.
+- **Error Handling and Logs**: Enhancing error handling and logging can assist in diagnosing why certain queries fail and in understanding the nature of the generated queries.
-- **Performance Optimization**: Each fallback to the `GraphCypherQAChain` involves a network request to OpenAI's servers, which may introduce latency and potential rate limits.
-Optimizing when and how often these fallbacks occur can improve user experience.
+- **Performance Optimization**: Each fallback to the `GraphCypherQAChain` involves a network request to OpenAI's servers, which may introduce latency and encounter potential rate limits.
+Optimizing when and how often these fallbacks occur can significantly improve user experience.

 ## References